 Next Town Council Meeting will be Wednesday, December 15th at 7:00 PM.
 The meeting will start with a public hearing on the budget and then move towards approval of next year’s budget.

-Meeting was adjourned by Mayor Gofforth at 8:15 PM
+Meeting was adjourned by Mayor Gofforth at 8:15 PM.